 the relief charity concert Khalsa Aid.

-He is now a voluntary member of the Legal Support Network for Protect, the whistleblowing charity
+Mukhtiar is a voluntary member of the Legal Support Network for Protect, the leading whistleblowing

-representation, particularly on complex cases; and advises and shares good practice in order to develop
+complex cases and interventions; and advises and shares good practice in order to extend and reform

 Mukhtiar can assist with all types of disputes, including: